drodriguez56/people-ember-app/README.md

 This is a basic ember app that comunicates to a rails api backend to create and delete records on a postgresql database

+## ToDo
+* Dont use inline css, extract css to app.css file.
+* Filter deleted records on client, The rails app is setup to be able to return all records from the database included deleted records.
+I need to setup a filter on the ember client to fielter them.
+(I have tried diferent ways but till no luck)
+* dont render home template in /people route

 ## Prerequisites

 You will need the following things properly installed on your computer.